Biden vows to defeat Trump, end US 'season of darkness'

 Biden's Democratic Party has sought this week to put forward a cohesive vision of values and policy priorities, highlighting efforts to combat climate change, tighten gun laws and embrace a humane immigration policy.
 They have drawn a sharp contrast with Trump's policies and personality, portraying him as cruel, self-centred and woefully unprepared to manage virtually any of the nation's mounting crises and policy challenges.

+Vice President Mike Pence, interviewed Friday on several morning talk shows, criticised Democrats as presenting “a very grim picture of the United States” and said the Republican National Convention next week will focus on what Trump has accomplished, including on the economy and with his coronavirus response.

 Voting was another prime focus of the convention on Thursday as it has been all week.
-Democrats fear that the pandemic — and Trump Administration changes at the Postal Service — may make it difficult for voters to cast ballots in person or by mail.
+Democrats fear that the pandemic -- and Trump administration changes at the US Postal Service -- may make it difficult for voters to cast ballots in person or by mail.

 Comedian Sarah Cooper, a favourite of many Democrats for her videos lip syncing Trump's speeches, put it bluntly: “Donald Trump doesn't want any of us to vote because he knows he can't win fair and square.”